tmpfs/mxl/README.md

 To reference an alias when launching use an `@` prefix, for example:

 ```
-mxl @alias-name
+mxl @project
 ```

-Will launch the configuration file referenced by the alias `alias-name`.
+Will launch the configuration file referenced by the alias `project`.

 ### List Aliases